Local alpha-removal strength in the mean-field approximation: Conclusion

 \section{Conclusion}

-In order to quantify the alpha-particle formation, the local alpha strength $S_\alpha(\vecr,E)$ is proposed.
-When we remove an alpha particle at the position $\vecr$ from a nucleus, the final state in the residual nucleus can be expanded in the energy eigenstates.
-The local alpha strength $S_\alpha(\vecr,E)$ corresponds to the strength to produce the state at an energy $E$ in the residual nucleus.
+To quantify the $\alpha$-particle formation, the local $\alpha$-removal strength $S_\alpha(\vecr,E)$ is proposed.
+When we remove an $\alpha$ particle at the position $\vecr$ from a nucleus, the final state in the residual nucleus can be expanded in the energy eigenstates.
+The local $\alpha$-removal strength $S_\alpha(\vecr,E)$ corresponds to the strength to produce the state at an energy $E$ in the residual nucleus.
 This quantity is defined with respect to a many-body wave function, thus, it can be calculated using various quantum many-body techniques, in principle.
-The calculation becomes manageable when we adopt some approximations, such as the mean-field approximation (energy density functional theory).
-Furthermore, if we neglect the rearrangement of the mean fields after the removal of an alpha particle, the calculation numerically costs little.
+The calculation becomes manageable when we adopt some approximations, such as the mean-field approximation (energy density-functional theory).
+Furthermore, if we neglect the rearrangement of the mean fields after the removal of an $\alpha$ particle, the computational cost necessary for the local $\alpha$-removal strength is less than that for the mean-field calculation to obtain the ground state.
 We use these approximations in the present paper.

-We calculate the local alpha strengths for Sn isotopes with $A=112$, 116, 120, and 124.
-These nuclei are studied by a recent alpha-knockout experiment, in which the cross sections with the residual nuclei in the ground state clearly indicate a monotonous decreasing trend as a function of the neutron number.
-This prominent neutron-number dependence is not found in the alpha strength to the ground state, ${\cal S}_\alpha^0(\vecr)$, of Eq. (\ref{eq:S^0}).
+We calculate the local $\alpha$-removal strengths for Sn isotopes with $A=112$, 116, 120, and 124.
+These nuclei are studied by a recent $\alpha$-knockout experiment, in which the cross sections with the residual nuclei in the ground state clearly indicate a monotonically decreasing trend as a function of the neutron number.
+This prominent neutron-number dependence is not found in the $\alpha$-removal strength to the ground state, ${\cal S}_\alpha^0(\vecr)$, of Eq. (\ref{eq:S^0}).
 In fact, the function ${\cal S}_\alpha^0(\vecr)$ is almost universal in the surface for all these isotopes.
-Nevertheless, the observed neutron-number dependence is well reproduced by the local alpha probability, $P_\alpha^0(\vecr)$, of Eq. (\ref{eq:P^0}).
-The monotonous decrease as a function of neutron number is especially evident at the nuclear surface of $r\gtrsim 6$ fm, where the alpha-knockout reaction is supposed to take place.
+Nevertheless, the observed neutron-number dependence is well reproduced by the local $\alpha$ probability, $P_\alpha^0(\vecr)$, of Eq. (\ref{eq:P^0}).
+The monotonic decrease as a function of the neutron number is especially evident at the nuclear surface of $r\gtrsim 6$ fm, where the $\alpha$-knockout reaction is supposed to take place.